Brian McGrory: Biography

 McGrory was named editor of the Globe in December 2012, succeeding Martin Baron.
 His staff won a Pulitzer Prize for Breaking News Reporting in 2014 for coverage of the Boston Marathon bombing in 2013.

 In 2018, former Globe editor Hilary Sargent accused McGrory of sexual harassment by sending her an inappropriate text while McGrory was overseeing her work.
 McGrory denied the allegation, and an internal investigation cleared him of wrongdoing.

 On September 7, 2022, McGrory announced he is stepping down as editor of the Globe at the end of 2022 and will become the Chair of Journalism at Boston University.

+McGrory serves on the board of The Venetoulis Institute for Local Journalism, publisher of The Baltimore Banner.
+McGrory currently serves as the publication's interim editor.